polterguy/rosetta/README.md

 is only for preventing users, accidentally visiting your website, with a user agent that is not trusted.
 However, for the ultra paranoid among us, this is an extra feature, protecting the privacy, of not only you, and your data, but also your visitors.
 This way, the web server, denies to become the Judas and Nemesis of not only you, but also your visitors and users.

-This is turned off by default, but can be turned on by changing the *"user-agents-whitelist"* property in your configuration file, to for instance **Chrome|FireFox** to only accept requests from Google Chrome or FireFox.
+This is turned **off** by default, but can easily be turned on by changing the *"user-agents-whitelist"* property in your configuration file, to for instance **Chrome|Linux**, to only accept requests from Google Chrome, or some sort of Linux installation.

 ### Upgrade-Insecure-Requests